fspacheco/robot-program/DobotStudio/lab-getting-started-mg400.md

 ![](img/using-dobot-mg400/three-points.png)

 Create a program using linear move to P1 and to P2.
 Try to run it.
-Do you receive and error message?
+Do you receive an error message?

 ![](img/using-dobot-mg400/move-three-points-with-problem.png)